shawn110285/OpenSight/README.md

 # OpenSight
-CoreSight (SOC400) connected to RISC-V via Jtag
+CoreSight (SOC400) connected to RISC-V via Jtag, trace functionality was supported via the apb-ap and atb